 Your cells normally stockpile glucose and water for energy.
 But when those reserves drain without carbs refilling them, they also let go of their salty sidekick: sodium.

-Less glucose means less need for storage space—and just like tossing old clothes from a cramped closet, your body ditches the extra fluid and salt, too.
+Less glucose means less need for storage space, and your body ditches the extra fluid and salt at the same time.

-This isn't just about feeling tired; low sodium can throw off everything from how sharp your brain feels to how well your muscles work during that post-work Pilates class.
+Low sodium isn't just about feeling tired; it can affect everything from how sharp your brain feels to how well your muscles work.

 The Hormonal Response to Sodium Depletion